IoanHadarean/fullstackmilestoneproject/README.md

 The `domains` used for whitelisting in [Sendgrid](https://sendgrid.com) were obtained from [AWeber](https://blog.aweber.com/email-deliverability/top-10-email-domains-of-2006.htm).

-License Agreement: This project is for educational purposes only no content is intended for public use.
+License Agreement: This project is for educational purposes only.
+No content is intended for public use.